Research

 Labor market expansion remains intact

 Although job growth was uneven in recent months, the labor market expansion showed little signs of stalling.
-Employers added an average of 237,000 jobs during the last 3 months, which represented the strongest 3-month moving average in nearly 2 years.
+Employers added an average of 200,000 jobs during the last 3 months, which is slightly above the average monthly pace of job growth during 2025.

 Job growth varies by state

-While the national economy is more than 7.2 million jobs (or 4.7%) above pre-pandemic employment levels, some states have yet to fully recover from early-pandemic job losses.
-Employment levels in states like Idaho (+15%), Utah (+13%), Texas (+10%), Florida (+10%) and Montana (+10%) are well above February 2020 readings.
+While the national economy is nearly 7 million jobs (or 4.5%) above pre-pandemic employment levels, some states have yet to fully recover from early-pandemic job losses.
+Employment levels in states like Idaho (+14%), Utah (+13%), Texas (+10%) and Florida (+10%) are well above February 2020 readings.
 At the other end of the spectrum, the employment base in 4 states and the District of Columbia remains below pre-pandemic readings.

 Unemployment rate remains historically low